Rakudajin/Clean_Data_Project/CodeBook.md

 <b>Subject:</b>

-The number of tested subject, according to the source data
+The number of tested subject, according to the source data.
+Numeric from 1 to 30.

 <b>Activity:</b>